 I know it can be hard to make things from fresh all the time, as everyone has busy lives, maybe you have to work, and just don’t have the time.

 But after seeing this article yesterday, it really has shocked me.
-It popped up on a news feed that I have.
+It popped up on a news feed that I have, based in the USA.

 And 73% contain ARSENIC !

 How on earth can that happen?
 They do give a list of alternatives to help reduce the risks.
 I had read before about RICE products that naturally have Arsenic in them , even Organic grains.
 That has led to us only using rice on a more restricted basis, but there is a lot of baby food products that contain rice as a starter food.